wldfngrs/deribit-api-client/README.md

 Besides that, the code here, contains a pretty good implemention of `toAdmin()` that handles logon messages correctly everytime.

 ## Maintaining sessions
-Within your `onCreate()` method implementation retrieve your sessionID and store it in a class variable.
+Within your `onCreate()` method implementation, retrieve your sessionID and store it in a class variable.
 You'd need it passed as an argument to the `sendToTarget()` method.
 Without that, quickFix just can't identify the session within which the correspondence should happen.

 ## Recieving messages
 Yes, you have `toApp()` implemented, yet you still can't get your server responses, even when you're SURE the server is up and responding.
 Been there.
 Implement an `onMessage()` method for each of the messages you'd be expecting from the server.
 Thank me later.